 Step 7: Create battle cards and update them

 Battle cards are typically 2-3 pages long, and the card format varies widely, depending on a company's needs and business strategy.
 Generally, here are the items that we see as imperative to include: Competitor Overview, Target Customers, Important Product Features, FUDs (fears, uncertainties, and doubts), Landmines, and Success Stories.

 As the competitive landscape is dynamic, Product Marketing teams must regularly update the battle cards.
 As you create your sales battle card, remember that it must work for your team, so constantly gather feedback and improve.
 You can divide them into verticals, regions, or product modules.

 Step 8: Build sources that you can count on

-To develop a practical competitive intelligence practice as possible, Product Marketers need to use internal sources like your product management, regional sales, and external teams.
-Open web, companies' annual reports, and traditional analyst firms can help with the general required items, but in order to get the most validated and granulated data, you will need to run a dedicated Competitive Intelligence program based on the experience and knowledge of executives in the market.
+Product Marketers must use internal sources like your product management, regional sales, and external teams to develop a practical competitive intelligence practice.
+Open web, companies' annual reports, and traditional analyst firms can help with the general required items, but to get the most validated and granulated data, you will need to run a dedicated Competitive Intelligence program based on the experience and knowledge of executives in the market.